BloxyLabs/AlternativeNerdminerMod/README.md

 # Alternative Nerdminer Mod from DIY EleKtronics
-If the .bin file isn't available anymore you van download it by hitting the CODE button and download the .zip.
+If the .bin file isn't available anymore you van download it by hitting the Code button and download the .zip.

 Enjoy!